nimshafernando/MINTWATCH--Flutter--Frontend---Mobile-Application-/README.md

 # Mint Watches Frontend 🕒
 **A Flutter-Based Premium E-Commerce Interface**

+This project was submitted as a university assignment thus the repo name is given "MINTWATCH-MAD2-ASSIGNMENT".
 The **frontend** of Mint Watches is built with **Flutter**, delivering a responsive and visually stunning shopping experience tailored for both mobile and web platforms.
 Designed with a focus on **UI/UX principles**, this project provides an intuitive and engaging interface for users to browse, explore, and purchase high-quality watches.

 ## 🌟 Features